Email Processing in Lua

 General Information

-The Dr.Web MailD component supports interaction via the Lua program interpreter (version 5.3.4 is used; it is supplied together with Dr.Web for UNIX Mail Servers).
-Scripts written in Lua can be used by the component for the analyzing and processing of email messages.
+The Dr.Web MailD component supports interaction via the Lua program interpreter (version 5.3.4 is used; it is bundled with Dr.Web for UNIX Mail Servers).
+Scripts written in Lua can be used by the component to analyze and process email messages.

-Email messages received via Milter, Spamd, Rspamd, or in the SMTP mode are analyzed with the help of a Lua script specified in the settings of Dr.Web MailD as the value of the MilterHook, SpamdHook, RspamdHook or Smtphook parameter respectively.
-You can specify the value of these parameters either as the full text of the script or as the path to it.
+A message received via Milter, Spamd, Rspamd, or in the SMTP mode is analyzed using a Lua script specified in the settings of Dr.Web MailD as the value of the MilterHook, SpamdHook, RspamdHook or Smtphook parameter respectively.
+The value of this parameters can be either the full code of the script or a path to it.

 More examples of Lua scripts for processing emails are available at: